 Even for things listed above, the costs go quickly in the three-digit range.
 The canal can suddenly become a costly toilet.

-The Netherlands is known for its liberal attitude towards the LGBT community.
+The Netherlands is known for its liberal attitude towards the LGBTQ community.
 But things never are as they seem to be at first glance.
 Primarily, due to large influxes of migrants from traditional countries (from the Middle East, North Africa, and Eastern Europe), hostilities do increase.

 It’s one of the most upsetting things to me.
 I am all for immigration when people are fleeing danger and looking for safety.
 But then why be disrespectful of your new host country and its customs?
 And bring others in danger?
 It was voluntary to come specifically here.
 It’s mind-boggling to me.
 But unfortunately, it’s reality.

-My advice is this: you’re safe inside any establishment, whether geared specifically towards LGBT people or for the general public.
+My advice is this: you’re safe inside any establishment, whether geared specifically towards LGBTQ people or for the general public.
 On the street, be more mindful of your surroundings.
 Keep public affection to a minimum, especially if youth groups are around.

 Don’t think you can walk hand in hand just because at home you can’t, and here you’re free.
 It’s not always like that, and it hurts me to say that.